Complete Platform Documentation

 Platform Documentation

-Learn how Route42 uses machine learning to automatically route every prompt to the optimal model—balancing quality, speed, and cost with zero manual configuration.
+Learn how Route42 uses machine learning to automatically route every prompt to the optimal model across seven preference modes—balancing quality, speed, cost, privacy, and coding performance with zero manual configuration.

 Privacy & Terms Highlights